Anti-Amyloid Therapy for Alzheimer's Disease

 About Anti-Amyloid Therapy

-- They are not cures, but they can slow memory and functional decline by about 30% over 18 months.
+- Lecanemab and donanemab are not cures but can slow memory and functional decline by about 30% over 18 months.

-- Best suited for patients with mild cognitive impairment or early-stage Alzheimer’s dementia.
+- They are best suited for patients with mild cognitive impairment or early-stage Alzheimer’s dementia.

 - Treatment schedules differ:

-- Infusion therapy: sessions last one-to-three hours depending on the medication
+- Infusion therapy: sessions last 1–3 hours depending on the medication

 - Monitoring: routine MRIs and check-ins to track safety and progress

-While many patients tolerate treatment well, some side effects may occur
+While many patients tolerate treatment well, some side effects may occur, such as:

 Our team carefully monitors you at every step.
 Most side effects resolve on their own, and treatment can often continue after appropriate management.